MarioLFB/hay/README.md

 - If no bookings are found, the page displays: "You have no bookings yet.
 Click here to make a booking."
 - If bookings exist, details such as name, phone number, email, capacity, date, and time are shown.
 - Users can manage their bookings with "Delete" and "Update" buttons.
+- User stories covered: 8, 13 and 20

 <details><summary>My Bookings</summary>